pieces-app/pieces-os-client-sdk-for-csharp/README.md

 There is an example project using the Pieces.Extensions.AI package in the [`./src/Extensions.Example`](./src/Extensions.Example) folder.
 This example is a console app containing a range of different examples, each commented out.
 To run these examples, uncomment the one you wan to run, then run `dotnet run` from the [`./src/Extensions.Example`](./src/Extensions.Example) folder.

 Details of this example project is provided in the [src/Extensions/README.md file](./src/Extensions/README.md).

+## Publish the packages

+This repo includes GitHub actions to publish both the Pieces.OS.Client and Pieces.Extensions.AI packages.

+The Pieces.Extensions.AI package is dependent on the Pieces.OS.Client package.
+The way this is implemented is:

+- In this repo, the Pieces.Extensions.AI project has a project dependency on Pieces.OS.Client and Pieces.OS.Core
+- In the action to publish, this project dependency is removed, and a nuget package dependency is added to the latest pre-release Pieces.OS.Core.

+To publish these packages, do the following:

+- Tag this repo using a tag of `client-v<x.y.z-a>` where `<x.y.z-a>` is the version string.
+For example, to release `0.0.10-beta` you would tag with `client-v0.0.10-beta`.
+This will only build and publish the Pieces.OS.Client package.
+- Once the Pieces.OS.Client package has been validated and made public on nuget, tag the repo using a tag of `extensions-v<x.y.z-a>`, for example `extensions-v0.0.10-beta`.
+This will build the Pieces.Extensions.AI package using the nuget package reference to Pieces.OS.Client, and publish to nuget.